 |untouched||unchanged, unaffected,||The left portion of the field was left untouched.|

 The description of the maps is mostly in the passive voice as the changes are man-made.
 So, you must have a clear understanding of how active and passive voice work.

 Now, let’s look at a sample question.

 The maps below show the changes that have taken place at Forton Valley City since its construction in 1990.

 In 1990, Forton Valley City, which was located to the south of Sheffield Road, was divided into two parts, the eastern part, and the western part, as Daisy Road went through the city.
-The western side had a shopping center and big farmland.
-The eastern side had a large city hall and a kindergarten school with a big round park behind it.
+The western side had a shopping center and big farmland while the eastern side had a large city hall and a kindergarten school with a big round park behind it.

 In 2000, some minor changes took place in the city.
-The eastern half of the farmland was converted into a dairy farm.
-Both the city hall and the round park declined in size.
-Moreover, a small car park had been built on the south side of the city hall.
+The eastern half of the farmland was converted into a dairy farm whereas both the city hall and the round park declined in size.
+Moreover, the city authority built a small car park on the south side of the city hall.

 In 2010, more improvements were made.
 The farmland and the dairy farm had been transformed into a playground and K.G.
 School respectively.
-A small toy shop was also included beside the school.
-The eastern side experienced a massive transformation as both city hall and K.G.
-School were replaced with Public Library and Forton University.
-Another car park had been added to the old one.
+A small toy shop was also included beside the school, and the eastern side experienced a massive transformation as both city hall and K.G.
+School were replaced with Public Library and Forton University respectively.
+Also, another car park had been added to the old one.
 Additionally, a Varsity Café was constructed with the university building.

 Use of synonyms:

-Use of synonyms can make a major difference in earning a great band score.
+The use of synonyms can make a major difference in earning a great band score.
 So, try to use synonyms as much as possible and avoid repeating the same words.
-However, don’t be too worried about repeated articles and prepositions.
+However, you don’t need to be too worried about repeated articles and prepositions.
 They will appear often in your writing.
-Follow some 8.0-9.0 band answers and see how many articles and prepositions have been repeated.
+Follow some 8.0-9.0 band answers and observe carefully how many articles and prepositions have been repeated.